Sponsored message

 When the untenured faculty submitted their petition to the NLRB last December, the university could have agreed to an election, said Kate Levin, an associate professor of writing.
 Instead, USC issued a legal challenge.

 Chief among its arguments is that the petition “should be dismissed because the proposed unit is comprised entirely of faculty who are managerial employees and/or supervisors.”
-The university also says the proposed unit is “not appropriate” because it’s comprised of faculty “who have distinct areas of scholarship, job functions, and work.”
+The university also says the proposed unit is “not appropriate” because it’s made up of faculty “who have distinct areas of scholarship, job functions, and work.”

 About a dozen adults, many clad in red shirts, pause to listen to a speak during a campus rally.
 Some carry sings that read "JOIN US!"